MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/ot-system-requirements.md

 Defender for IoT Sensors collect IoT/OT network traffic using passive (agentless) monitoring.
 These sensors are passive and non-intrusive and have zero impact on ICS networks and devices.

-The first step to deploying an OT sensor is to configure your server, or virtual machine, and connect a Network Interface Card (NIC) to the switch monitoring port (SPAN) or network TAP.
+The first step to deploying an OT sensor is to configure your server or virtual machine.
+Then connect a Network Interface Card (NIC) to the switch monitoring port (SPAN) or network TAP.
 To install the software after acquiring your network sensor, go to Defender for IoT > Network Sensors ISO > Installation.

 |Maximum Network bandwidth*|2.5 Gb/sec|800 Mb/sec|160 Mb/Sec|160 Mb/sec|
 |:----|:----|:----|:----|:----|